 Training encompasses a blend of supervised clinical experiences, seminars, lectures, and research assignments, all designed to enhance the trainee's clinical proficiency and provide a solid scientific foundation for growth.
 Throughout the four-year training, trainees gradually assume increasing levels of responsibility as they rotate through various segments of the program.

-Learn about our residency program, including curriculum, application requirements and much more.
+Learn more about our residency program, including details about the curriculum, application requirements, and additional information.

 Nima Nabavizadeh, M.D.

-Dr. Nabavizadeh is an assistant professor of radiation medicine and serves as program director of the medical residency program.
-He received his medical degree from University of Oklahoma College of Medicine and was an inductee to the Alpha Omega Alpha honors society for medical academic excellence.
-He also holds a degree in Mechanical Engineering from the University of Oklahoma.
-After completing his residency in 2016, he joined the radiation medicine faculty.
+Dr. Nabavizadeh, associate professor of Radiation Medicine, currently holds the position of program director for the medical residency program.
+He earned his medical degree from the University of Oklahoma College of Medicine and completed his residency at OHSU.
+Dr. Nabavizadeh's accomplishments include induction into the Alpha Omega Alpha honors society for medical academic excellence.
+He also possesses a degree in Mechanical Engineering from the University of Oklahoma.

 Aaron Grossberg, M.D., Ph.D.

-Dr. Grossberg is an assistant professor of radiation medicine.
-He completed his medical and doctorate degrees at OHSU before completing his residency training in radiation oncology at MD Anderson Cancer Center.
-Dr. Grossberg’s practice focuses on cancers of the pancreas and breast.
+Dr. Grossberg, an assistant professor of radiation medicine, also serves as the co-director of the program's radiation biology curriculum.
+He earned his medical and doctorate degrees from OHSU and completed his residency training at the University of Texas - MD Anderson Cancer Center.
+Dr. Grossberg focuses his practice on cancers of the pancreas and breast.

 Arthur Hung, M.D.